baku89/tweeq/docs/index.md

 Anonymous Author(s) / UIST 2025

-**All the widgets below are in Google Chrome v134 or later.** If you are using other browsers, some gestures may not work.
+**The widgets below have only been tested on Google Chrome version 134 or later.**

 ## 4.2 Drag-to-Tweak Interaction and Overlay UI